Work Order Desk

-Centennial College strives to reduce the institution’s environmental footprint by diverting waste from landfill and by introducing new energy-efficient technologies on campus.
+Centennial College strives to reduce its environmental footprint by diverting waste from landfills and by introducing new energy-efficient technologies on campus.
 Centennial has adopted a Waste Reduction Work Plan to make continuous improvements to the college’s recycling programs and to monitor their effectiveness.
 To be truly effective, the 4R’s – Reduce, Reuse, Recycle and Recover - should be incorporated into the daily activities of all buildings and industries.
 Reducing the amount of waste produced is the most effective way to counter the flow of garbage to landfill sites.

 Our campus sustainability strategies include:

-- blue bins designated for office paper and newsprint recycling are available throughout the college;
+- Blue bins designated for office paper and newsprint recycling are available throughout the college.

-- cafeterias, including all food retailers and other areas identified as producing high volumes of clean food waste, are equipped with properly labeled bins used for the collection of food waste;
+- Cafeterias, including all food retailers and other areas identified as producing high volumes of clean food waste, are equipped with properly labeled bins used for the collection of food waste.

-- any opportunity to re-use materials, such as donating computers and furniture to charities, will always be considered in place of disposal;
+- Any opportunity to re-use materials, such as donating computers and furniture to charities, will always be considered in place of disposal.

-- staff and students are informed of additional recycling efforts on campus, which may include toner cartridges, computer equipment, florescent lighting, scrap metal, batteries and cell phones.
+- Staff and students are informed of additional recycling efforts on campus, which may include toner cartridges, computer equipment, florescent lighting, scrap metal, batteries and cell phones.